 The Langston City Herald was a black newspaper based in the Oklahoma Territory but with circulation throughout the South.
 The paper was founded and edited by Edwin and Sarah McCabe in 1890 soon after they relocated from Kansas to the Oklahoma Territory.
-Because its readership was spread throughout Kansas, Arkansas, Texas, Louisiana, Texas, and Missouri, the Herald was vital to the black immigration to Oklahoma.
+Because its readership was spread throughout Kansas, Arkansas, Louisiana, Texas, and Missouri, the Herald was vital to the black immigration to Oklahoma.

 The McCabes used the Langston City Herald to promote the city of Langston that they had helped found, as a refuge from African Americans fleeing persecution in the South.
 “Her teachers are colored.
 Her public schools furnish through educational advantages to nearly 200 colored children” the newspaper proclaimed to its wide readership.
 The Herald also claimed the Oklahoma prairie was superior to the South for growing cotton, wheat, and tobacco.
 Between 1891 and 1892 the Herald ran a column titled, ”Come Prepared or Not at All” which called for active men and women to settle the farmland around Langston City.
 It warned the prospective settlers than times could be rough and to be prepared to stick it out.